 Whenever the Scenario is published, the internal PlanetTogether data set is copied, typically into SQL Server.
 PlanetTogether can be set to store multiple Published Scenarios on the SQL Server database.
 As with the Scenario History, any number of Published Histories can be recorded, providing larger sample sizes when determining the performance of Resources or how closely the Resources are conforming to the expected schedule.

 Keeping Publish Histories has also been of great benefit for manufacturers who are unsure of their standard lead times, as is the case for many manufacturers who have grown rapidly in a short period of time.
-By keeping a large enough sample size of Published Histories, more accurate time standards can be derived by averaging the Actuals.
+In addition, by keeping a large enough sample size of Published Histories, more accurate time standards can be derived by averaging the Actuals.

 Recordings are different from the aforementioned Histories in that they do are not typically used for tracking Performance or Conformance to Schedule.
-Recordings are PlanetTogether-generated copies of the data set found within PlanetTogether.
-Within each Recording is a number of stored transmissions.
+Instead, recordings are PlanetTogether-generated copies of the data set found within PlanetTogether.
+Within each Recording is several stored transmissions.
 Recorded transmissions can be any change or movement within PlanetTogether, from accessing a dialog window to triggering the Refresh of the planning data.
 Recordings are therefore helpful as backup scenarios when PlanetTogether crashes.
 Each logged transmission is separate from the others to help pinpoint and locate potential bugs or errors in PlanetTogether.
 The Recording file can be used to restore the data set should the scenario become corrupt or lost.